Anjali-DA/Introduction-of-Machine-Learning/README.md

 - For finding the correlation I used seaborn **barplot** & **jointplot**.
 - To remove the outliers I used drop & reset_index function.

-💡 ### Relation between Overall house quality and Sales price
+### 💡Relation between Overall house quality and Sales price

 **Output:**
 - In this correlation, Overall quality of the house increases with increase in price
 - There are no outliers as both of the features increases proportionally.

-💡 ### Relation between Ground living area and Sales price
+### 💡Relation between Ground living area and Sales price

 **Output:**
 In this correlation, with increase in ground living area, Sales price also increases but I spotted two points where increase in ground living area, sales price decreases.Hence, There are outliers and I had removed them by using drop function.